exponea/exponea-android-sdk/Documentation/in-app-messages.md

 7. ```
    Picking in-app message for eventType {eventType}. {X} messages available: [{message1 name}, {message2 name}, ...].
    ```
    This log message includes a list of **all** in-app messages received from the server and preloaded in the local cache.
 If you don't see your message here, it may not have been available yet the last time the SDK requested in-app messages.
 If you have confirmed the message was available when the last preload occurred, the current user may not match the audience targeted by the in-app message.
-Check the in-app message set up in Engagement.
+Check the in-app message set up in {user.mkg}.
 8. ```
    Message '{message name}' failed event filter.
 Message filter: {"event_type":"session_start","filter":[]} Event type: payment properties: {price=2011.1, product_title=Item #1} timestamp: 1.59921557821E9
    ```